backstage/backstage/beps/0007-auth-external-services/README.md

 Another alternative is to retain access control on a per-plugin basis, as demonstrated in https://github.com/backstage/backstage/pull/23441.
 Given the repetitive nature of this use-case, establishing a common mechanism may present a more favorable option.

-### Shared Token Requestor
+### Shared Token Requester

-Implementing a shared token requestor, as showcased in https://github.com/backstage/backstage/pull/23465, offers another potential solution.
+Implementing a shared token requester, as showcased in https://github.com/backstage/backstage/pull/23465, offers another potential solution.
 This approach may streamline token management and enhance accessibility, but requires thorough consideration of its implications and integration into the existing system.